 5.B.6.
-For Emission Points AA-001 and AA-002 (Gel Coat and Fiberglass Lay-up Operations)Except as provided in §63.5900(d), the permittee shall meet the organic HAP emissions limits specified in conditions 3.B.2 and 3.B.3 and the work practice standards in Table 4 to subpart WWWW that apply (see condition 3.D.1), during periods of startup, shutdown or malfunction.
+For Emission Points AA-001 and AA-002 (Gel Coat Operations), the permittee shall meet the organic HAP emissions limits specified in Condition 3.B.2 and the work practice standards in Condition 3.D.1 during periods of startup, shutdown or malfunction.